michaelmartinsb/PowerShell-M365_Administration_Toolkit/EmailManagement/ForwardEmail/README.md

 ### Notes

-This script requires the ExchangeOnlineManagement module and appropriate permissions to use the `Search-Mailbox` cmdlet.
-It may attempt to use `Connect-IPPSSession` if necessary permissions are not immediately available.
+This script requires the ExchangeOnlineManagement module and appropriate permissions to perform compliance searches.

+If necessary compliance cmdlets (`New-ComplianceSearch` and `New-ComplianceSearchAction`) are not available, the script will attempt to connect using `Connect-IPPSSession`.

+Ensure you have the necessary roles assigned to your account to use these cmdlets.

-You may need to run `Connect-IPPSSession` before running this script to access compliance cmdlets.
+You may need to run `Connect-IPPSSession` before running this script to access the required cmdlets.
 If the compliance cmdlets are not available, you will be prompted to run the following command:

 ```powershell
 Connect-IPPSSession -UserPrincipalName your_admin@yourdomain.com
 ```

-Ensure you have the necessary roles assigned to your account to use the `Search-Mailbox` cmdlet.